rohithateappple/Unity-Koekatamarin/README.md

 6. Once the game has shook hands with the server, now its play time!
 Press 'LMB' to initiate recording and speech client.
 The first initialization always takes a little time, so be aware of enemies!
 7. Once the first initialization is complete, the consecutive iterations are almost instantaneous.
 So have fun!

+## Enemies

+Shouting words at the sky, ground and walls is good and all but we need some action!
+So I added two enemies you can fight with your speech.
+A normal enemy and a tough enemy.
+The tough enemy is only slighly faster than the normal enemy but also only takes damage from certain words.
+Luckily, there's only 15% chance you might encounter one during gameplay.